UPGON/cenfind/README.md

 cd cenfind
 ```

-5. As of now, you need to git clone the spotipy package in place in cenfind/src/:
+5. As of now, you need to install the spotipy package from the git repository https://github.com/maweigert/spotipy:
    !!!
 You need to have access to this private repo; contact Leo for setting up the permission.

 ```shell